JoelShine/JARVIS-AI-ASSISTANT/README.md

 For getting JARVIS up and running, the instructions are given below :
 ### Environment setup
 <ul>
-  <li><h4>You need to have Python 3.7 or later versions top run Jarvis.
-Jarvis is initially developed in Python 3.8.9, so getting the same version will be nice to avoid any other issues but 3.7 or later is also okay</h4></li>
+  <li> <h4> You need to have Python 3.7 or later versions top run Jarvis.
+Jarvis is initially developed in Python 3.8.9, so getting the same version will be nice to avoid any other issues but 3.7 or later is also okay</h4> <br> <b>Please note : Make sure to download Python 64 bit only !
+Some modules are compatible only with 64 bit version.</b> <br> Download your python version from https://www.python.org/ <br> For getting Python 3.8.9, just click this link and download python for your os - https://www.python.org/downloads/release/python-389/ <br> Python 3.8.9 download for windows - https://www.python.org/ftp/python/3.8.9/python-3.8.9-amd64.exe </li>
 </ul>